 Can bleeding gums be a sign of something serious?

 Bleeding gums can be a warning sign of periodontal disease, eventually leading to tooth loss.
-Additionally, persistent gum bleeding may indicate systemic conditions such as diabetes, leukemia, or a blood clotting disorder.
+Additionally, persistent gum bleeding may indicate systemic conditions such as diabetes, leukemia, or a blood-clotting disorder.
 It could also be linked to vitamin deficiencies or side effects of certain medications.
 If gum bleeding is frequent or unexplained, seeking evaluation is important.

 How does flossing help bleeding gums if flossing sometimes causes the bleeding?